Missing white woman syndrome: Presumed kidnapping of "blonde angel" in Greece

 In October 2013, a girl estimated to be about four years of age was found in the custody of a Roma couple in Greece and was presumed to have been abducted.
 The story about the "blonde angel" and the search for her biological parents received international media coverage.
-A Romani rights activist commented on the case to say "imagine if the situation were reversed and the children were brown and the parents were white."
+A Romani rights activist commented on the case to say "imagine if the situation were reversed and the children were brown and the parents were white".
 The child was later identified as Maria Ruseva.
 Her biological mother was a Bulgarian Roma who gave Maria up for adoption.

 Murder trial defendants

-Critics have also cited excessive media coverage of murder trials where the defendant is female, white, young and attractive, and included them along with Missing White Woman Syndrome instances in an all-encompassing narrative nicknamed the "woman in jeopardy" or "damsel in distress" genre.
+Critics have also cited excessive media coverage of murder trials where the defendant is female, white, young and attractive, and included them along with missing white woman syndrome instances in an all-encompassing narrative nicknamed the "woman in jeopardy" or "damsel in distress" genre.
 In such cases, the media will focus on the accused, rather than the victim as in Missing White Woman Syndrome cases, and they will be more ambiguous about their guilt than in other criminal cases regardless of evidence.
 Cited examples include Amanda Knox, Jodi Arias and Casey Anthony.

 Laws named after missing white women and girls

 Several laws have been created in the aftermath of disappearance cases, and are sometimes informally named after the missing person.
 Commentators have observed that disappearances of white women give rise to such laws more often than missing non-white women or missing men.
-Such laws in the United States include Laci and Conner's Law (named after Laci Peterson), Amber alert laws (Amber Hagerman), Jessica's Law (Jessica Lunsford), Caylee's Law (Caylee Anthony), Megan's Law (Megan Kanka), Dru's Law (Dru Sjodin), Lori's law (Lori Hacking), Kristen's Act (Kristen Modafferi), and Skylar's Law (Skylar Neese).
+Such laws in the United States include Sarah's Law, Lori's Law (named after Lori Hacking), Megan's Law (Megan Kanka), Jessica's Law (Jessica Lunsford), and Caylee's Law (Caylee Anthony).

 Examples

-Missing white woman syndrome

 The following missing-person cases have been cited as instances of missing-white-woman syndrome by media commentators.
 The commentators stated that these missing persons garnered a disproportionate level of media coverage relative to non-white, or less-wealthy, or male missing persons.

-Missing persons who did not receive comparable media attention

-The following missing person cases have been used as counterexamples by social scientists or media commentators.
-These are missing person cases which, according to the source, did not receive as much media attention they would have received if they were white, or female, or more affluent.